The Text & conText Lab is open!

-Throughout the fall, we will continue to offer the majority of our programming virtually, including workshops, open mic nights, and some other special events we have in the works.
+We will continue to offer our programming virtually, including workshops, open mic nights, and some special events.
+Please watch our social media, or sign up for our e-newsletter to keep updated.

 The Text & conText Lab, a Center for Creativity/University Library System partnership on the third floor of Hillman Library, provides an active environment for the creation, manipulation, and/or disassembly of text.
 Text & conText is open to all Pitt students, faculty, and staff.
 Both individual and group work can be accommodated; this is a space for experiential activity rather than study